luungoc2005/luungoc2005.github.io/src/posts/2020-06-15-chrome-dino-game-reinforcement-learning.md

 As `DQN` does not support multiprocessing, however, we can opt for `PPO` to hasten the training process.
 Important note though: even if I can use these algorithms interchangeably in these cases, a lot of times, some algorithms are designed for certain scenarios, while others might not even converge on certain problems.
 It might even take some trial and error to choose the right algorithm.
 A starting guideline can be found on `stable-baselines` docs: https://stable-baselines.readthedocs.io/en/master/guide/rl_tips.html#which-algorithm-should-i-use

-With this we can train and run 4 agents at once, simultaneously - which can speed up training by a lot.
+With this we can train and run 4 agents at once, simultaneously - which can speed up training by a lot - especially since we cannot fast-forward browser games as compared to emulators.
 Here is an agent that has been trained for a few hours with the `PPO` algorithm: (screenshots are taken directly from Chrome, the black background is due to transparency)

 ![Running 4 instances at once with a trained agent](assets/chrome-dino-game-reinforcement-learning-observation-agent.gif)